The Noise Made by People

-The Noise Made by People is the debut studio album by English indie electronic band Broadcast.
+The Noise Made by People is the debut studio album by English band Broadcast.
 It was released on 20 March 2000 by Warp.
 The band recorded and produced the album themselves after being dissatisfied with the results of earlier recording sessions helmed by external engineers.

 Two singles were released from The Noise Made by People; "Echo's Answer" on 1 November 1999 and "Come On Let's Go" on 22 May 2000.

 Composition

 Pitchfork critic Claire Lobenfeld described the style of The Noise Made by People as a homage to 1960s psychedelic pop; meanwhile, Carlene Bauer of Salon characterised it as "electronic, but not shot full of skittering beats", noting Broadcast's approach of fusing "synthesized sounds and live instrumentation".
 Writing for The Washington Post, Mark Jenkins said that the album "combines dub atmospherics, sample-driven audio collage and Trish Keenan's icy vocals in the manner of Portishead."

 Critical reception

 The Noise Made by People received critical acclaim.
 Awarding it a full score of five stars, AllMusic's Heather Phares called the album "shimmering, weightless pop" that "delivers [Broadcast]'s sound in widescreen, filmic grandeur."
 Pitchforks Dan Gardopée applauded it as "positively vibrant and alive."

 Pitchfork placed The Noise Made by People at number 177 on its list of the best albums of the 2000s, and "Echo's Answer" at number 178 on its list of the best tracks of the 1990s.